Category: URL basics

 Not exactly!
 Typosquatting is actually a subset of cybersquatting.
 Cybersquatting broadly refers to registering domains that mimic trademarks to profit from or misuse them, while typosquatting specifically exploits typing errors.

-• Easy guide For fixing URL blacklist
+• Easy guide for fixing URL blacklist

-Easy guide For fixing URL blacklist
+Easy guide for fixing URL blacklist

 What is URL Blacklist?